slamora/brackets-wiki/Extension-Dependencies.md

 * we could even send the author an email message
 * when Brackets 0.24 is released, if WriteMyCodeForMe has *not* been updated, everyone's copies will be disabled

+> (pf) I'm confused re "a message is sent to the repository warning of the impending problem".
+Are we saying Brackets will do this _automatically_ without user intervention?
+That implies that when a deprecated API is called we can look up the call stack to determine which extension called us.
+Can that really be done reliably? (for example, IIRC filenames are not always available in stack traces when you don't have the dev tools open)

+> (pf) However, I sort of think the combination of spewing warnings to the console + social flagging might be enough.
+Or for that matter, maybe even just spewing warnings + the core team manually marking a max-version when we hear complaints (Twitter-driven development FTW!).
+We have 50+ extensions now and so far we've gotten by alright with only half of _that_ in place (since we have near-zero advance notice before APIs go away and never log deprecation warnings to the console).

 What if no one had WriteMyCodeForMe installed, and then someone installed it on top of Brackets 0.24?
 There would be a button in the extension manager that a user can click to say "This extension isn't working properly with my version of Brackets."

+> (pf) It may be hard to interpret that data robustly.
+If 20 people flag an extension, does it mean (a) it's incompatible with that version of Brackets, (b) it's buggy in general, or (c) it interacts poorly with some other popular extension (regardless of Brackets version) that those 20 users all have installed?
+Granted, in all those cases it's still useful feedback for us to capture :-) But making automated assumptions about version compatibility based on such data seems tricky.

 The combination of these features would mean: